alperyilmaz/alperyilmaz.github.io/_posts/2016-04-19-welcome-to-jekyll.markdown

 By the way, this file was edited with MrHyde app.
 And this line was added via [prose.io](http://prose.io).

-Testing resposive youtube tag code: (This is definitely not responsive and ugly.
+Testing responsive youtube tag code: (This is definitely not responsive and ugly.
 It should be filling the div)

 {% youtube tnq2gwBhvCc %}